Last updated on March 12th, 2021

 Regardless of the precise words used to describe the test, the object of the different formulations is to emphasize that the threshold for a finding of real or perceived bias is high.
 It is a finding that must be carefully considered since it calls into question an element of judicial integrity.
 Indeed an allegation of reasonable apprehension of bias calls into question not simply the personal integrity of the judge, but the integrity of the entire administration of justice.
 Where reasonable grounds to make such an allegation arise, counsel must be free to fearlessly raise such allegations.
 Yet, this is a serious step that should not be undertaken lightly.

 An accusation of bias is not something that should be undertaken lightly, and in the overwhelming majority of cases the Federal Court of Canada has dismissed such accusations.
 The most common accusation that individuals often make is that an individual is biased because of their race.
 The Federal Court of Canada has categorically rejected such race based allegations, and held that individuals are not entitled to decide who adjudicates their matter, but can only expect that they will be treated fairly.
-In my experience, the race and gender of an adjudicator is completely, and thankfully, irrelevant in Canada’s immigration system.

 In other words, as the Federal Court noted in Sharma v.
 Canada, a visa officer interview is not a tea party and visa officers are entitled to ask questions that may appear unpleasant, to consider contentious points regarding the genuineness of documents provided in support of TRV applications, and to question an applicant’s credibility.